Cart

 Not all headboard designs play well with adjustable bases.
 Be careful with styles like sleigh beds or those with built-in storage, as their bulky frames can obstruct the movement of the base, preventing you from using its full range of motion.
 Another common headache is a wobbly headboard, which can be noisy and disruptive when you adjust the bed.
 To prevent this, make sure the headboard is securely attached to the base or wall-mounted.
 A stable setup ensures your bed remains a quiet, peaceful retreat, no matter the position.

-How to Avoid Common Compatibility Problems
+How to Avoid Common Setup Problems

 An adjustable bed frame is a fantastic investment in your comfort, but you want to make sure all the pieces work together perfectly from day one.
 A little planning can help you sidestep the common hiccups that can happen when pairing a new base with a mattress or headboard.
 Think of it as setting yourself up for success so you can spend less time troubleshooting and more time relaxing.
 By paying attention to a few key details, you can ensure your new sleep setup is stable, supportive, and ready for years of peaceful nights.

-Prevent Headboard Wobbling
+Stop Your Headboard from Wobbling

 There’s nothing more distracting than a headboard that rattles every time you adjust your bed.
 A wobbly headboard is a frequent and frustrating issue, but it’s usually preventable.
 The problem often comes down to a poor connection between the headboard and the adjustable base’s brackets.
 Before you buy, confirm that the headboard you love is compatible with the frame you’ve chosen.
 During assembly, make sure every bolt is tightened securely.
 If you still notice some movement, you might consider a wall-mounted headboard, which attaches directly to the wall for maximum stability and bypasses the frame altogether.